Skip to main content

 Overnight Camp Subsidy FAQ

-The program is available to Western Australian Government Public Schools as categorised by the Australian Curriculum, Assessment and Reporting Authority
+The program is available to Western Australian government schools as categorised by the Australian Curriculum, Assessment and Reporting Authority

 • To be eligible to apply for funding, applicants must: